Kaif10/Pneumonia-Diagnosis/README.md

 # Pneumonia-Diagnosis
-Detecting Pneumonia with CNN
+Detecting Pneumonia with Convolutional Neural Networks

-# Main Code: Pneumonia_Diagnosis.ipynb
+### Main Code: Pneumonia_Diagnosis.ipynb

 Detecting Pneumonia Diagnosis on a small and challenging dataset that contains Xray iamges of Patients with three different Convolutional models.

 **1. Fine tuning.**

 Training all the base-layers of VGG-16 once again + the newly added fully connected layers for better accuracy.

 Results: 1.
 Val_accuracy: 0.8750  2.Evaluate  on Test data: 0.9359

 **2. Transfer learning.**

 Training only the newly added fully connected layers of our network.

 Results: 1.
 Val_accuracy: 0.9375  2.
 Evaluate on Test data: 0.9295

 **3. Depthwise Convolutional Network.**

 Training with our own depthwise Convolutional Network

 Results: 1.
 Val_accuracy: 0.8750  2.
 Evaluate  on Test data: 0.8958